 #3 Improving financial health of the most vulnerable

 FinTechs might offer mobile-based applications that help people better plan and manage their income and that improve financial literacy.
-Adding a layer of gamification can help boost savings plans and incentivise people to maximise use of their bank accounts.
-Introducing nudges to save on a regular basis for instance.
+Adding a layer of gamification can help boost savings plans and incentivise people to maximise the use of their bank accounts.
+Introducing nudges to save on a regular basis, for instance.

 #4 Banking the gig economy